-- Taxation Year
+Taxation Year

-- 2020 2021 2022 2023 and beyond
+2021 2022 2023 2024 and beyond

 Agents' Fees 20% 20% 20% 40%

 Expenses of the Offering 20% 20% 20% 40%

 Payment to sellers and finders 20% 20% 20% 40%

 Annual operating and administration expenses 100% N/A N/A N/A

-- (9) No portion of the subscription price for the Units will be financed with a Limited Recourse Amount.
+- (9) No portion of the subscription price for the Units will be financed with a Limited-recourse amount.
 See "Canadian Federal Income Tax Considerations Taxation of Limited Partners". - (10) A Limited Partner may not claim tax deductions in excess of such Limited Partner's "at risk" amount.
-See "Canadian Federal Income Tax Considerations Taxation of Limited Partners". - (11) The calculations assume that the Limited Partner is not liable for alternative minimum tax.
+See "Canadian Federal Income Tax Considerations - Taxation of Limited Partners". - (11) The calculations assume that the Limited Partner is not liable for alternative minimum tax.
 See "Canadian Federal Income Tax Considerations Taxation of Limited Partners". - (12) The amount of tax deductions, income or proceeds of disposition in respect of a particular Subscriber will likely be different from those depicted above. - (13) The tax savings are calculated by multiplying the total estimated income tax deductions for each year by the assumed highest marginal tax rate for that year.
-The highest marginal tax rates used are for individuals and are based on current federal, provincial and territorial rates and existing proposals for 2020 and 2021.
-The 2020 tax rates based on existing proposals are assumed to apply for all subsequent years.
+The highest marginal tax rates used are for individuals and are based on current federal, provincial and territorial rates and existing proposals for 2021 and 2022, and such tax rates are assumed to apply for all subsequent years.
 Future federal, provincial and territorial budgets may modify any of the rates shown in the Tables above and, consequently, the actual tax savings may be different than those illustrated.
-It is assumed that the highest marginal tax rates for 2021and beyond will be the same as those for 2020, unless otherwise noted.
+It is assumed that the highest marginal tax rates for 2022 and beyond will be the same as those for 2021, unless otherwise noted.
 Each individual Subscriber's actual tax rate will vary from this assumed marginal rate.
 The illustration assumes that the Subscriber has sufficient income so that the illustrated tax savings are realized in the year shown.